Vaaroy/vetromediablog/README.md

 # vetromediablog
-A simple blog application made with with laravel and bootstrap
+A simple blog application made with laravel and bootstrap